Totaie/Audacity-Quick-Downloader/README.md

 ## _Powered with Python_

-Audacity-YT-Downloader is a quick and easy MP3 importer for Audacity, saving you the time of needing to download an MP3 off of any sketchy YouTube-to-MP3 website.
+Audacity-Quick-Downloader is a quick and easy MP3 importer for Audacity, saving you the time of needing to download an MP3 off of any sketchy YouTube-to-MP3 website or Apple Music Website.

 ## Features